 A New Future for Wentworth Woodhouse

 Life is being breathed back into Wentworth Woodhouse once again.
 Although the house is believed to need at least an estimated £42 million for repairs and restoration, great gains have been made recently.
-In 2016, the house was sold to the Wentworth Woodhouse Preservation Trust for £7 million.
-The Trust plans to raise funds to restore and preserve the house and keep it open to the public.

 After a long legal fight with the UK Coal Authority, it was announced in November 2016, that the government would award £7.6 million towards restoration for the damage done by the Labour government after WWII.